wangshusen/CS583-2020S/webpage/index.md

 - Bonus 2: Implement an Autoencoder Network (Voluntary)

 	* Available at the course's repo [[click here](https://github.com/wangshusen/CS583-2020S/tree/master/homework)].

+	* You may get up to 1 bonus point.

 	* Submit to Canvas before May 1 (firm deadline).